MicrosoftDocs/PowerShell-Docs/reference/5.0/PSReadline/Set-PSReadlineOption.md

 ### -ErrorBackgroundColor

-Specifies the background color that is used for errors.
+Specifies the background color that's used for errors.

-The acceptable values for this parameter are: the same values as for **BackgroundColor**.
+The acceptable values are the same as the **BackgroundColor** parameter.

 ```yaml
 Type: ConsoleColor